 - a criminal offence

 - the breach of a legal obligation

 - a miscarriage of justice

 - a danger to the health and safety of any individual

-- damage to the environment
+- · damage to the environment

 - the deliberate attempt to conceal any of the above.

-If a worker is going to make a disclosure it should be made to the employer first, or if they feel unable to use the organisations procedure the disclosure should be made to a prescribed person, so that employment rights are protected.
+If a worker is going to make a disclosure it should be made to the employer first, or if they feel unable to use the organisations procedure the disclosure should be made to a prescribed person (e.g. Headteacher, Chair of Governors), so that employment rights are protected.

-It is not necessary for a whistle-blower to have proof of such an act for the protections of this policy to apply.
+It is not necessary for a whistleblower to have proof of such an act for the protections of this policy to apply.

-Potential whistle-blowers are encouraged to seek support from a senior manager or their trade union representative if they are unsure whether to make a disclosure or to access support in making a disclosure, regardless of whether it is qualifying or not.
+Potential whistleblowers are encouraged to seek support from a senior manager or their trade union representative if they are unsure whether to make a disclosure or to access support in making a disclosure, regardless of whether it is qualifying or not.

-4. Protections for whistle-blowers
+4. Protections for whistleblowers